Blobfolio/blob-mimes/README.md

 #### Returns

 Returns the information or `FALSE`.
+Note: The first MIME entry will always be the official (or most conventional) media type.

 ```php
 print_r(blobfolio\mimes\mimes::get_extension('jpeg'));